willhowes/makers_portfolio_and_notes/week_8_9.md

 * Overview guide for a basic app: https://guides.rubyonrails.org/
 * In-depth book for building a more complex app: https://www.railstutorial.org/book/

-* Rails uses the MVC patter.
+* Rails uses the MVC pattern.

 * The Controller part is referred to as the 'ActiveController'
 * The Model part is referred to at the 'ActiveRecord'